dpt/The-Great-Escape/README.md

 The Great Escape
 ================

-Reverse engineering [Denton Designs'](http://en.wikipedia.org/wiki/Denton_Designs) classic [ZX Spectrum](http://en.wikipedia.org/wiki/ZX_Spectrum) 48K game [The Great Escape](http://www.worldofspectrum.org/infoseekid.cgi?id=0002125) using [SkoolKit](http://skoolkit.ca/).
+Reverse engineering [Denton Designs'](http://en.wikipedia.org/wiki/Denton_Designs) classic [ZX Spectrum](http://en.wikipedia.org/wiki/ZX_Spectrum) 48K game [The Great Escape](http://www.worldofspectrum.org/infoseekid.cgi?id=0002125) using [SkoolKit](http://skoolkit.ca/) from a raw binary image.

 Goals
 -----

 **Goal one** is to build a fully documented disassembly of the game.
-SkoolKit enables us to generate both a detailed HTML format cross-referenced disassembly and an assembly listing suitable for rebuilding an image of the original game.
+SkoolKit enables us to generate both an annotated assembly listing suitable for rebuilding an exact image of the original game and a detailed cross-referenced disassembly in HTML format.

-**Goal two** is to transform that C-style pseudocode into real C source code which behaves exactly like the original game.
+**Goal two** is to transform the annotated assembly into working C source code which behaves exactly like the original game.
 The work-in-progress reimplementation project lives in [this repository](https://github.com/dpt/The-Great-Escape-in-C).

 SkoolKit
 --------

-I'm reversing the game with the help of [SkoolKit](http://skoolkit.ca/), the rather nice toolkit for disassembling ZX Spectrum software written by Richard Dymond.
+[SkoolKit](http://skoolkit.ca/) is the awesome Python toolkit for disassembling ZX Spectrum software written by Richard Dymond.

-You can view the HTML disassembly [here](http://dpt.github.com/The-Great-Escape/).
+You can view the cross-referenced disassembly [here](http://dpt.github.com/The-Great-Escape/).
 Note that this often lags behind the current head of the source tree.

-You can also disassemble and reassemble the game, resulting in a .TAP file which you can load into an emulator. (e.g. you can fix bugs!)
+You can also disassemble and reassemble the game to a .TAP file which you can load into an emulator. (e.g. you can alter the game and fix 30-year-old bugs!)

-SkoolKit disassemblies are normally written in a plain text comment style but I've chosen to use a C-style pseudocode and Z80 fragments where C syntax cannot cope.
+SkoolKit disassemblies are normally written in a plain text comment style but I've chosen to use a C-family-style pseudocode and Z80 fragments where C syntax cannot cope.
 Wise decision?
 Time will tell.

-Also note that currently the disassembly is contained in a  _control_ file rather than a _skool_ file.
+Also note that currently the disassembly is contained in a  _control_ file (comments only format) rather than a _skool_ file (instructions + comments).

 Building the Disassembly